-1.4.3.
+1.4.2.
 Revising the Current Digital Edition of the Bulletin

-The current digital edition of the Bulletin is updated on an as-needed basis and no less frequently than once per year.
-The revision number (if any), as well as the date on which the revision becomes effective, will be listed on the front page of the digital edition of the Bulletin.
+The current digital edition of the Bulletin may be updated on an as-needed basis after original publication and before the end of the academic year to which it pertains.
+The revision number (if any), as well as the date on which the revision became effective, will be listed on the front page of the Bulletin.
 Previous, outdated Bulletin versions will continue to be archived on www.oglethorpe.edu and elsewhere.
-Usually there is no concurrent reprinting of the hardcopy edition of the Bulletin.
-Therefore, as the two academic year intended useful lifespan of a hardcopy edition of the Bulletin progresses, discrepancies between the current hardcopy edition and the current and previous digital editions of the Bulletin will emerge.

-1.4.4.
+1.4.3.
 Primacy and Official Nature of the Current Digital Edition of the Bulletin